opentdf/client-go/README.md

 1. Go is very fast - but Go->C calls are 9X slower than pure Go calls, due to memory copying - to preserve safety, Go does not share memory space with C code.
 The Go interop is faster than the Python wrapper/JS SDK, but far slower than a pure Go SDK, or direct use of the C++ SDK.

 1. Go code can easily be compiled/cross compiled to over a dozen different platforms and architectures out of the box with no extra work or extra tooling, and dependencies are always dynamically compiled when fetched - C cannot support any of this, so by inference Go code that depends on C code loses the ability to be easily cross-compiled and distributed.

-1. Right now this only builds if the OpenTDF CPP static library and header files are in the right spots - you will need to set that up yourself if you plan to do builds outside of the provided Docker build environment, see [opentdf-client-cpp-base/Dockerfile](opentdf-client-cpp-base/Dockerfile) for an example of how that's done.

 ## Highly unscientific performance numbers